 - applied for an Advanced Learner Loan (eligible courses only)

 - written proof of approval of a Higher Educaiton student loan

 Peter Symonds College reserves the right to refuse admission to students who currently have outstanding fees from a previous academic year / enrolment.

-Instalment Plans: Students may pay in up to 3 instalments where a course fee is in excess of £100 and is longer than 12 weeks.
+Students have the option of paying their fees in up to three instalments, where a course fee is in excess of £100 and is longer than 12 weeks.
 Please note that a £25 administration fee applies.
 Click here for further information and Terms & Conditions.

 If a student thinks they may qualify for fee remission they must bring in their most recent correspondence received from the relevant authority which proves they are in receipt of one or more of the following:

 - Jobseekers Allowance (including the partner where the claim is joint)